magello-group/machine-learning/README.md

 #### Known Issues (Read before you continue!!)
 If you have updated OSX there is an issue with brew.

-The OS takes owneship of some folders that brew uses if you have updated Mac OSX after installing brew.
+The OS takes ownership of some folders that brew uses if you have updated Mac OSX after installing brew.

-To check this pleas write `ls -la /usr/local | grep -E "include|share"`
+To check this please write `ls -la /usr/local | grep -E "include|share"`

 If they are owned by: "root   wheel" please take owenership of them by typing `sudo chown -R $USER:admin /usr/local/include` and  `sudo chown -R $USER:admin /usr/local/share` respectivly.